 There can be various complications following surgery, including sleep problems.
 These are very common straight after surgery, and they can be stressful.
 They may even require medication.

-Other complications like infections can be serious.
+Other complications, like infections, can be serious.
 Keep an eye out for anything unexpected and seek medical advice if you notice anything that concerns you.

 6. Help with post-surgery exercises